-The voltage output from the current sensor is connected to the ADE7768 here.
+The voltage output from the current sensor is connected to the AD71056 at Channel V1.
 Channel V1 is a fully differential voltage input.
 V1P is the positive input with respect to V1N.

 The maximum peak differential signal on Channel V1 should be less than ±30 mV (21 mV rms for a pure sinusoidal signal) for specified operation.